BorisWilhelms/devcontainer/README.md

 ```
 ## Prerequisites
 The script uses [jq](https://stedolan.github.io/jq/) to parse the `devcontainer.json`.
 Therefore it must be installed.
-Also GNU sed need to be installed
+Also `GNU sed` needs to be installed

-## Known issues
-- Since `jq` expects a valid JSON file, all possible JSON error (e.g. `,` without following properties) has to be corrected.
-The script will strip all comments (`//`) to make it more valid.

 ## Development